ClementNerma/Rave/docs/books/hybrid.md

 Problem is: there is no type to catch every existing function.
 We would have to use the `Any` type, that opens the door to non-function types.
 So, we wouldn't be able to call the function later.
 The second problem is that our arguments would have to be an array of `Any`, so the analyzer would reject the call to the callback because arguments' type would not fit the `Any` type.

 The solution to this problem is to use the `#reduced` directive.
-Used as the type of a single argument, it allows to call a function with the callback and all of its arguments.
+Used as the type of a single argument, it allows to call a function with the callback and all of its arguments, as a tuple.
 Then, the argument is turned into a reduced lambda that can be called without worrying about arguments.
 To make this more clear, let's take an example:

 ```sn
 func repeatedCall (callback: #reduced, times: int) {